 Personnel White Pages Directory in the Personnel White Pages (PWP) Profile

-The utility of such providing such services is illustrated in Figure 42.6.1-1, which shows in interaction diagram, and Figure 42.6.1-2, which shows a sequencing of these interactions.
+Figure 42.6.1-1 below illustrates the grouped actors and the transactions between them and Figure 42.6.1-2 shows a sequencing of the interactions between actors.

 Figure 42.6.1-1: mACM Actor Interactions with a Health Worker Registry

-In Figure 42.6.1-1, the CSD InfoManager acts as a registry of health workers in the health system.
-The Alert Reporter, grouped with a Service Finder, executes an appropriate Find Matching Services [ITI-73] transaction to determine a list of enterprise IDs for targeted health workers according to internal business requirements.
+In Figure 42.6.1-2, the mCSD Care Services Selective Supplier acts as a registry of health workers in the health system.
+The Alert Reporter, grouped with a Care Services Selective Consumer, executes an appropriate Find Matching Care Services [ITI-90] transaction to determine the enterprise IDs for targeted health workers.
 The Alert Reporter then sends the alert on to the Alert Aggregator using the Mobile Report Alert [ITI-84] transaction.
-The Alert Aggregator, grouped with a Service Finder, may also execute an appropriate Find Matching Services [ITI-73] transaction in order to determine the contact points (e.g., cell phone number) of the referenced health worker.
+The Alert Aggregator, grouped with a Care Services Selective Consumer, may also execute an appropriate Find Matching Care Services [ITI-90] transaction in order to determine the contact points (e.g., cell phone number) of the referenced health worker.

 Figure 42.6.1-2: Sequencing of mACM Actor Interactions with a Health Worker Registry